Photon surfaces extensions for dynamical gravitational collapse: Spherical dust collapsing spacetimes

-When it comes to assigning initial conditions for this system, we have first to observe that the metric \eqref{eq:LTB} describes only the interior part of the model we are describing, i.e. the dust star.
+The metric \eqref{eq:LTB} describes only the interior region of the model, i.e., the dust star.
 In other words, this metric is defined for $x\in[0,x_b]$, where $x_b$ represents the boundary of the star.
 The timelike hypersurface $\Sigma=\{x=x_b\}$ must be matched with a suitable exterior solution that describes the matter distribution outside the spherical dust cloud.
-It is well known that for the exterior region to be Schwarzschild spacetime, the radial pressure, indicated by the $T^1_1$ component of the energy-momentum tensor, must be zero at $\Sigma$.
-According to the Einstein field equations, this condition ensures that the Misner--Sharp mass does not depend on time $t$ and remains constant across the matching hypersurface, a necessary condition for matching \cite{Magli_1997}.
+This will be achieved using the Darmois junction conditions, stating that the matching of two spacetimes across a timelike hypersurface $\Sigma$ is smooth if the first and the second fundamental forms of the two metrics in $\Sigma$ respectively coincide \cite{Darmois1927,Israel:1966rt,Mars:1993mj}.
+It is well known that for the exterior region to be Schwarzschild spacetime (i.e., spherical vacuum), the radial pressure, indicated by the $T^1_1$ component of the energy-momentum tensor, must be zero at $\Sigma$.
 Naturally, this applies to the model being analyzed here, where pressures uniformly vanish throughout the spacetime.
+According to the Einstein field equations, this condition ensures that the Misner--Sharp mass remains constant across the matching hypersurface, a necessary condition for matching \cite{Magli_1997}.

+It is worth observing that the construction of the global model—an LTB interior matched to a Schwarzschild exterior across the timelike hypersurface $\Sigma$—has the structure of an initial-boundary value problem (see e.g. \cite{Brito:2017ijp}): the Darmois conditions play the role of boundary conditions that must be satisfied throughout the evolution, not only on the initial slice.
+In the present case, these conditions reduce to the requirement that the mass is continuous along $\Sigma$, together with the identification of the areal radius on $\Sigma$, and they are automatically propagated by the explicit solution of \eqref{eq:LTB-pde}.